commercetools/commercetools-sunrise-java/staged-documentation.md

 ```

-To make Play know the module, add it to `application.conf`:
+Remember to add the Module to `application.conf` to enable it in Play:

 ```
 play.modules.enabled += "absolute.path.to.your.FactoryModule"